openstack-archive/refstack/doc/refstack.md

 - `refstack-api --env REFSTACK_OSLO_CONFIG=/path/to/refstack.conf`

+Now available:

-Now available http://localhost:8000/ with JSON response {'Root': 'OK'}
+- http://localhost:8000/ with JSON response {'Root': 'OK'};
-and http://localhost:8000/v1/results/ with JSON response {'Results': 'OK'}.
+- http://localhost:8000/v1/results with response JSON including records consisted of <upload id>, <upload date> and <cloud cpid> of the test runs.
+The default response is limited to one page of the most recent uploaded test run records.
+The number of records per page is configurable via the Refstack configuration file.
+Filtering parameters such as page, start_date, end_date ... can also be used to specify the desired records.
+For example: get http://localhost:8000/v1/results?page=n will return page n of the data.

+- http://localhost:8000/v1/results/<upload id> with response JSON including the detail test results of the specified <upload id>